Nat M. Wills: Controversy

 Many vaudeville performers, including Wills, performed in blackface or used ethnic stereotypes in their humor.
 One such routine was called "Darky Stories."
 Wills also used "black dialect" in his famous "No News" routine.

 Wills went to court on April 13, 1915, after his divorce from La Belle Titcomb and remarriage to May Day, to try to reduce his alimony payments to Heloise.
 He claimed they were a hardship, as they took too much of his salary, and he had May and their daughter Natalie to support.
 In addition, he claimed that Heloise made sufficient income with her own stage show, and had assets enough to keep her well without his alimony payments.

 Influence on popular culture

 Wills in mentioned in James Thurber's autobiography, My Life and Hard Times.
 Thurber describes how he and his brothers would listen to Wills' recording of "No News" over and over, to the irritation of their father.

 Wills is mentioned in Jack Kerouac's The Dharma Bums in a passage describing a cartoon of a young boy going out into the wilderness "with a small staff and pack, like an American Nat Wills tramp of 1905."

+Theodore Dreiser, in his book, "The Color of a Great City," mentions Wills as playing a humorous tramp in the chapter entitled "Bums."